zschuessler/sketch-plugin-log/readme.md

 ## Roadmap / About

-This library is a utility part of an upcoming book, "Sketch Plugin Development for Beginners" - this book teaches readers to develop Sketch plugins with HTML, CSS, and JavaScript.
+This library is a utility part of an upcoming book.
+Follow this repo for more information on release.

 Additional features will be added for debugging in Sketch:

-1. Ability to dump a full Mocha object to a file.
-Useful for when Console app cuts off dumping an object.
-2. Helper methods for inspecting Cocoa/Mocha objects.
+1. More intuitive display of CocoaScript objects with `debugObject`.